Robotics innovation among air force industry companies rebounded in the last quarter

 The figures also provide an insight into the largest innovators in the sector.

-It was followed by the Netherlands based Airbus SE with 24 robotics patent applications, the United States based AeroVironment Inc (15 applications), and the United States based Textron Inc (11 applications).
+It was followed by the Netherlands-based Airbus SE with 24 robotics patent applications, the United States-based AeroVironment (15 applications), and the United States-based Textron (11 applications).